Updated July 17, 2023

 - Short-term investment portfolio in a foreign country

-- The investors employ this strategy to earn as much money as possible in a fairly short period of time.
+- Investors employ this strategy to earn as much money as possible in a fairly short period of time.

 - The countries attract hot money investors to boost their liquidity and foreign currency reserve.

-- The banks use hot money flow to control the fluctuation in currency exchange rate.
+- The banks use it to control the fluctuation in currency exchange rates.

-- Its inflow could result in appreciation of currency exchange rate or cause the exchange rate to overshoot.
-Ifthis persists, it could adversely impact the country’s export business as its goods and services would becomemore expensive than similar products from other countries.
+- Its inflow could result in the appreciation of the currency exchange rate or cause the exchange rate to overshoot.
+If this persists, it could adversely impact the country’s export business as its goods and services would become more expensive than similar products from other countries.

-- Sudden outflow of hot money would definitely result in deflation of asset prices and depreciation of the value of the currency.
+- The sudden outflow of hot money would definitely result in the deflation of asset prices and depreciation of the currency’s value.

 Hot Money Flows

-- The hot money investors can earn substantial gains by employing the funds in a strategic manner.
+- Hot money investors can earn substantial gains by employing the funds in a strategic manner.